amainooti/game-store/README.md

-# game-store
-# a game store still under developement
+# A css design of a game store, still designing.